andifalk/springio25-security-workshop/labs/passkeys/README.md

 ![Phone Authenticator](image/phone_authenticator.png "Phone Authenticator")

-**Note**
-Look inside the `src/main/java/com/example/passkeys/HelloApi.java` class to see how the `Principle` differs depending on the Authentication mechanism.
+> 💡 **Note**: Look inside the `src/main/java/com/example/passkeys/HelloApi.java` class to see how the `Principle` differs depending on the Authentication mechanism.

 ```java
 @RestController